-If you have a LifeMiles balance, and you are looking for a specific redemption then this promotion is a no-brainer; it's hard to beat buying LifeMiles at 1.25 cents apiece.
+If you have a LifeMiles balance, and you are looking for a specific redemption then this promotion can be a no-brainer; it's hard to beat buying LifeMiles at 1.3 cents apiece.
 However, think carefully before buying miles speculatively no matter how good the deal is.

 Since this strategy requires transferring miles to another account, we should reiterate that (unless you're sharing miles as a gift) you want to transfer the miles to a trusted friend, family member, or another LifeMiles account you control.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.